SubasriNatarajan/python/Unit-1 Algorithmic Problem Solving.md

 **1.3.Functions:**

-module - A small component of a computer program that may contain several routines. parameter In computer programming, a parameter is a value that is passed into a function or procedure. procedure A section of computer code that performs a specific task.
+*Module - A small component of a computer program that may contain several routines. parameter In computer programming, a parameter is a value that is passed into a function or procedure. procedure A section of computer code that performs a specific task.*

-Functions "Encapsulate" a task (they combine many instructions into a single line of code).
+- Functions "Encapsulate" a task (they combine many instructions into a single line of code).
 Most programming languages provide many built in functions that would otherwise require many steps to accomplish, for example computing the square root of a number.
 In general, we don't care how a function does what it does, only that it "does it"!

 When a function is "called" the program "leaves" the current section of code and begins to execute the first line inside the function.
 Thus the function "flow of control" is: